brson/brson.github.com/_posts/2017-04-05-minimally-nice-maintainer.md

 <a name="admit-your-mistakes"></a>
 ## Admit your mistakes

-Like variable bindings in many lesser programming languages, our reality is supremely mutable.
+Like variable bindings in a great many programming languages, our reality is supremely mutable.
 Conditions change, facts change, and so does our perception and understanding.
 Being wedded to past understanding and past resolutions is dogma.
 On the other hand,